 It sure makes studying easier when you know where everything is and all of your notes are clear and easy to read.
 It might not help you actually get any studying done, but taking the time to organize all of your notes and material will help in the long run.
 When you are studying, you will have everything in order and where you need it to be in order to study efficiently.
 Not knowing where your notes are or what the readings were about certainly will not help reduce your stress or anxiety.

 Make sure to go to office hours.
-Whether it is your professor, grader, student teacher, GSI, or TA, make sure to at least speak to the person grading your paper.
+Whether it is your professor, grader, student teacher, GSI, or TA, make sure to at least speak to the person grading your paper my response.
 If anything about the course material is not clear to you, this is the person who can help you understand.
 Also, in most courses few students actually come to office hours.
 Thus, students who do take this initiative and come often get rewarded.
 Sometimes the teacher or student grader will reward you with small bits of information about what to expect on the test.
 Other times they will take notice of this initiative and make decisions in your favor when it comes to grading your test.
 For instance, the student who showed the professor that he was serious about doing well is likely in some circumstances to get a bit more benefit of the doubt on partial credit or not totally accurate answers.

 The truth is, this one is hit or miss.
 Sometimes you get it right and end up with a productive group where you actually have discussions that help you understand the material.
 But most of us have experienced the opposite.
 We have all went to a study group where it was clear few people were prepared and you were lucky to end the session having learned anything.
 It might take some trial and error, but it helps to find dependable peers who you can rely on to work together to make sure you are prepared for the test.